Self knowledge is the DNA of self enlightenment. No two persons exhibit the same behaviour. Each one is unique.

 - Members of the same family have the same type of food; still some members have a tendency to fall sick at the slightest trigger while others do not

-- There is this one person with all the good habits who still catches all sorts of diseases while the other has all the wrong diets and habits but still never does
+- One person with all the good habits catches all sorts of diseases while the other with all the wrong diets and habits still never does

-- Some people have severe headache when they come back home from a sunny day while some are completely unaffected by the heat of the sun
+- Some people have severe headache when they go out on a sunny day while others are completely unaffected by the heat

-- Children are fond of ice-creams but some can have as many as they want without getting any health problems while some others tend to have sore throat
+- Children are fond of ice-creams but some can have as many without affecting their health while others develop sore throat

-- Some people are easy going in nature while some others are perfectionists
+- Some are easy going while others are perfectionists

-- Some people tend to get very nervous at any situation while others can calmly handle any difficult situation
+- Some people get nervous in any situation while others remain calm even in testing situations

 - Some gain weight at the slightest overeating while others remain slim despite eating a lot